Paul Breitner: Playing career

 The early peak of Breitner's long and successful career was at age 21 in 1972 as part of the winning German European Championship team.
 Two years later he won the 1974 FIFA World Cup.
 The final was played in Munich against the Netherlands, and Breitner scored the first German goal on a penalty kick.
 In the final, he, Franz Beckenbauer, Hans-Georg Schwarzenbeck and Berti Vogts formed a formidable unit at the back, their resolute defense preventing the Dutch from getting many scoring chances.
-He moved to Real Madrid for a fee of over 1 million Deutsche Marks following the World Cup and withdrew from the West German squad, remaining off the side until enticed to return by Jupp Derwall in 1981.
+He moved to Real Madrid for a fee of over 1 million Deutsche Marks following the World Cup and withdrew from the West German squad, missing the 1978 World Cup, and remaining off the side until enticed to return by Jupp Derwall in 1981.
 Breitner is one of only five footballers to have achieved the feat of scoring in two different World Cup final matches, sharing that honour with Pelé, Vavá, Zinedine Zidane, and Kylian Mbappé.
 He achieved this in 1974 against the Netherlands and in 1982 against Italy.